DIPSAS/hello-open-dips/README.md

 $ git clone https://github ...
 ```

-2. Go to open.dips.no/profile and grab the a subscription key to our APIs.
+2. Go to open.dips.no/profile and grab the subscription key to our APIs.
 The
 	 app needs the subscription key to be able to call our APIs.
 3. Replace the subscription key in the `.env` file.
 4. Build and run the app with `npm`.
 PS: You'll need to download and install [Node.js](https://nodejs.org/en/) first!